frnandu/yana/README.md

 ## Freedom

 It will not be subjective to imperialist rulers, such as Apple Store or Google Store.
-The released app will be distributed as standalone packages for each OS and can be included in free Stores (F-Droid, others?)
+The released app will be distributed as standalone packages for each OS and can be included in free Stores (F-Droid, Obtainium and others?)
 User can also just download them from release page and install it directly without a third-party distributor.

 ## Join